Highly Trusted Medical Professionals Include Pharmacists

 Pharmacists have always ranked very high on the list of Trusted Medical Professionals.
 Almost 73% of a recent survey’s respondents listed pharmacists as a very trusted professional.
 Only nurses were ranked higher.

 Since the late 1980’s Gallup has created a poll asking the public to rank the most trusted professionals.
 As one might expect, Congress and car salespeople ranked the lowest.
 Why would pharmacists be so highly trusted?

 A pharmacist that actually sits on a state review board said that most people will tell their pharmacists things they may not even tell their physician, spouse, or clergy.
-According to an this article in the Herald-Journal.com, pharmacists:
+According to this article, pharmacists:

 - Usually have a long patient-professional relationship with their customer

 - Are much more accessible than most medical professionals, most are available 24 hours a day

 - Weigh out the cost of medications for a particular customer